bradjones1/drupal_saml_sp/README.txt

 SAML Service Provider
 =====================

+This package provides two modules:
+- SAML Service Provider API
+- SAML Drupal Login

+The API module lets other modules leverage SAML authentication.
-This module allows Drupal to become a "Service Provider" for SAML.

-This means that users can authenticate to Drupal (without entering a username or password) by delegating authenticate to a SAML IDP (Identity Provider).
+The SAML Drupal Login module specifically enables Drupal to become a "Service Provider" for an IDP, so users can authenticate to Drupal (without entering a username or password) by delegating authenticate to a SAML IDP (Identity Provider).

 Dependencies